aws-samples/realtime-fraud-prevention/README.md

 ```

-2. Run the following command to sync the solution artifacts with the newly created buckets
+2. Run the following command to sync the solution artifacts with the newly created buckets.

+**Note: All artifacts should be stored on the bucket root**

 ```